aryaprasad08/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:

 * What can you use X for?
+MoonDream can be used to recognize and interpret ASL hand gestures.
+It helps non-signers learn basic signs by giving real-time feedback and using text to speech to make the interaction more accessible and engaging.

 * What is a good environment for X?
+A good environment is one with bright, even lighting, a plain background, and a stable camera.
+The user should be in front of the camera with their hands fully visible and minimal movement in the background.

 * What is a bad environment for X?
+A bad environment includes dim or uneven lighting, cluttered backgrounds, or multiple people in view.
+It also struggles with poor camera quality, motion blur, or when the internet connection is unstable.

 * When will X break?
+It will break when gestures are done too quickly, when part of the hand is out of frame, or when lighting suddenly changes.
+Timing issues, like capturing a frame too early or too late, also cause errors.

 * When it breaks how will X break?
+When it breaks, MoonDream may misclassify the gesture, fail to respond, or repeat incorrect feedback.
+Sometimes it freezes or outputs random labels, confusing the user.

 * What are other properties/behaviors of X?
+It is sensitive to lighting and angles, consistent in stable conditions, and quick to respond when inputs are clear.
+However, it doesn’t adapt to individual users yet and can’t recognize complex or blended gestures.

 * How does X feel?
+It feels experimental and a bit fragile encouraging when it works but frustrating when it fails.
+The interaction feels mechanical but shows potential to become a supportive learning tool for sign language practice.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***